lfe/blog/src/_posts/2014-12-07-1837-running-lfe-in-docker.md

 [just](https://registry.hub.docker.com/u/lfex/lfe/)
 [started](https://github.com/rvirding/lfe/issues/97)
-doing this in the [LFE](http://lfe.io/) community, but are already quite excited by the possibilies and the early successes we've seen.
+doing this in the [LFE](http://lfe.io/) community, but are already quite excited by the possibilities and the early successes we've seen.

 We're currently working on an official LFE image for Docker, but in the mean time, we will demonstrate functionality with an image we've made available on